Skip to main content

 • The landlord An owner of property who rents it out to a tenant has not delivered possession on time, or

 Delivering possession means that the tenant is given keys and can move in.
-If a tenant signs a lease and the landlord does not allow them to live in the property when the lease is supposed to start, the landlord has not delivered possession.
+If a tenant signs a lease and the landlord does not allow them to move in when the lease is supposed to start, the landlord has not delivered possession.
 Talk to a lawyer Someone who represents clients in courts or who gives legal advice about options if the landlord does not deliver possession.

 Do tenants still have to pay rent after receiving a notice the lease is ending and will not be renewed?
+Copy link to this question The link has been copied. ×

 Yes, tenants must still pay rent on time after being served with a written notice that the lease is ending and will not be renewed.
 The obligation to pay rent on time until the lease is over stays the same unless: